abirmehmed/RUSTLing/Lesson 1: Introduction to Rust.md

 ---

-## **6. Practice Exercise**
+# **6. Practice Exercise**

-1. Modify the "Hello, World!" program to print your name instead of "World".
+1. **Modify the "Hello, World!" program to print your name instead of "World".**

-2. Use Cargo to create a new project called `greeting` and write a program that prints a personalized greeting.
+2. **Use Cargo to create a new project called `greeting` and write a program that prints a personalized greeting.**

+3. **Understand Compiled vs. Interpreted Languages: Write a short explanation of the differences between compiled and interpreted languages using Rust and Python as examples.**

+4. **Explore Cargo Commands: Experiment with `cargo build`, `cargo run`, `cargo check`, and `cargo clean`, and write down what each one does.**

+5. **Create a New Project: Use Cargo to create a new project called `calculator` and write a program that adds two numbers and prints the result.**

+6. **Experiment with `println!`: Print different types of data (integers, floats, strings, booleans) using the `println!` macro.**

+7. **Write a Program to Calculate the Area of a Rectangle: Define variables for length and width, calculate the area, and print the result.**

 ---